realraum/noc/ansible/README.md

   - skip_ansible_lint
 ```

-For now only roles and now playbooks are checked.
+For now only roles and no playbooks are checked.
 Every role must be manually added
 to the generic playbook [_lint_roles.yml](/ansible/_lint_roles.yml) in order to be
-checked.
+included.
 If an entire role should be skipped please add it to the playbook commented out
 and supply a reason why this role must be skipped.